mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 deprecated.

 While this provides you with a lightweight code service, this is only the technical aspect.
-The difficult part will be deploying the workflows for updating the reference data, adding new reference data etc.
+The difficult part is the governance model, including the workflows for updating the reference data, adding new reference data etc.

 ***